 Explore datasets contain all of the available information for your product, or product features.
 In order to query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
 You can think of a data table as a kind of "box" in which your data is stored.
 Each data table is not isolated, they are joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.

 In the example diagram below, ticket data is stored in the Tickets data table and user data is stored in a separate Users data table.
 These data tables are joined in the datasets using connection points special attributes.

-For example, Ticket ID is the connection point for the Ticket data table but Requester ID is the connection point for the Users table.
+For example, Ticket ID is the connection point for the Ticket data table, but Requester ID is the connection point for the Users table.

-In some cases, it is technically not possible to store data in multiple data tables due to the high volume of the data or high speed of the query execution required.
+In some cases, it is technically not possible to store data in multiple data tables due to the high volume of the data or high speed of the report execution required.
 An example of this is the Backlog dataset.
 This uses only one table for storing data.